 Hey Hackers! 👋🏻 In this blog post, I want to show you why signing applications with get-task-allow entitlement may be dangerous and can lead to local privilege escalation bugs.
 We are going to exploit a real application, iExplorer, iOS application pentesters widely use that.
 Make a notice that iExplorer is only an example - a lot of apps have that excessive entitlement set.
 Entitlements?
 Since Mac OS X 10.11 El Capitan, Apple decided to add a new feature called System Integrity Protection (aka Rootless).

 Readers who know me probably also know that I like test soft that I use.
 So it was this time.
 I wanted to collect all my chaotically stored notes in Apple Notes, docx files, txts, etc. I considered many different noting apps, but finally I chose Bear.app.
 Bear offers cool hashtags systems, markdown notation, and syntax highlighting that totally bought me. 😉 Bear is also in the top 10 App Store productivity apps!

 Some time ago, I bought Logitech MX Master wireless mouse to be used with my macs.
-And here the story begins… Since this mouse has extra buttons I wanted to assign them my custom actions.
+And here, the story begins… Since this mouse has extra buttons I wanted to assign them my custom actions.
 As I read in Logitech docs I had to download driver called “Logitech Options”.
 So I did!
-Kudos section First of all I wanted to thank @Disconnect3d for helping me with reversing part.
-The second Kudos belongs to @Taviso who discovered similar issue on Windows simultaneously and reported it to Logitech team.
+Kudos section First of all, I wanted to thank @Disconnect3d for helping me with the reversing part.
+The second Kudos belongs to @Taviso who discovered similar issue on Windows simultaneously and reported it to the Logitech team.